What is familial adenomatous polyposis?

 How is FAP diagnosed?

 Classic FAP is a clinical diagnosis.
-This means that it is typically diagnosed by its symptoms rather than a laboratory test.
+This means that it is typically diagnosed when the doctor finds many polyps, rather than by the results of a laboratory test.
 A person with more than 100 adenomatous colon polyps is considered to have FAP.
 People with FAP can also have a blood test to look for a mutation in the APC gene.
 If an APC gene mutation is found, other family members may be diagnosed with FAP if they are tested and have the same gene mutation.

 What are the estimated cancer risks associated with FAP?